CheckPointSW/cpmonitor/README.md

 solution: install glib on the machine: install: "sudo apt-get install libglib2.0-dev"

+####"fatal error: pcap.h: No such file or directory"

+problem: libpcap is missing

+solution: install libpcap on the machine

 ## Third party software

 cpmonitor uses libpcap version 0.9.4 which is distributed under the 3-clause BSD license.